dexygen/4jmi-vue-webcomponents/README.md

 Things to note:
 1. The necessary stylesheet urls could be abstracted into an array and the corresponding script tags generated from that.
-2. Custom css files used especially for JMI styling for instance may need to be pre-concatenated
+2. Custom css files used especially for JMI styling for instance may need to be pre-concatenated/minified
 3. A `mounted` method such as the above could get moved into a mixin to get imported by all Vue-generated web components.

 With regard to #3 above, it would be necessary to ensure that the Vue ref from the component's template below, match with what is expected by a mixin's `mounted` method: